 - YuYu Hakusho had a minor villain with a swastika tattooed on his forehead.
 This was removed in the English dub.

-- Manji of Blade of the Immortal has the swastika symbol on the back of his clothes as a reference to immortality.
-In fact, manji is the Japanese name for the swastika symbol (though the symbol itself is reversed to point counterclockwise).
-In the original version, it's drawn in the "Nazi direction", but in English translation was flipped to the "Buddhist direction".
+- Manji of Blade of the Immortal has the swastika on the back of his clothes as a reference to immortality.
+In fact, "manji" is the Japanese name for the swastika symbol (though the symbol itself is reversed to point counter-clockwise).
+In the original version, it's drawn in the "Nazi direction", but in the English translation it was flipped to the "Buddhist direction".

-- In Bleach, Ichigo's bankai incorporates a Manji into the sword's guard.
-The manji is used in writing the word "bankai"—卍解—making Zangetsu's release a kind of visual pun.
+- In Bleach, Ichigo's bankai incorporates a swastika into the sword's guard.
+The swastika itself is used in writing the word "bankai"—卍解—making Zangetsu's release a kind of visual pun.

 - In One Piece, a swastika was incorporated in the crest of the Whitebeard pirates.
 This was changed in the anime to crossbones in a + shape.
 The manga later Retconned the symbol to match.

-- In Naruto Neji's curse-seal is a manji symbol.
+- In Naruto Neji's curse-seal is a swastika.
 It's left alone in the manga, but the anime changed it to an X.

 - There was a Swastika Laundry in Dublin who even painted it in black on a white roundel on their red trucks, adding "Since 1912" in 1940.
 They stayed in business until the '70s.

-- In Sin City, the assassin Miho throws a large shuriken in the shape of a manji.
+- In Sin City, the assassin Miho throws a large shuriken in the shape of a swastika.

-- In The Da Vinci Code, Langdon is giving a speech at a conference.
-He shows part of an image of a swastika, everyone thinks about nazis, then Langdon shows the complete image, with a clearly buddhist context.
+- In The Da Vinci Code, Robert Langdon is giving a speech at a conference.
+He shows part of an image of a swastika, everyone thinks about Nazis, then Langdon shows the complete image, with a clearly Buddhist context.